ppoffice/hexo-theme-icarus/source/_posts/en/Other-Plugins.md

 Additionally, in order to use Justified Gallery, wrap your images with the `<div class="justified-gallery">` and `</div>` HTML tag pair.
-Also, if you are using Markdown syntax to include images, add additional empty lines between the HTMl tags and Markdown tags.
+Also, if you are using Markdown syntax to include images, add additional empty lines between the HTML tags and Markdown tags.
 For example, the Markdown code of the gallery preview below is